 Volume 1: Domesday facsimile of your chosen County, a map of England and a large scale map of your County with Domesday sites plotted over the modern topography.

-Volume 2: A new English translation structured so that each phrase and sentence is perfectly juxtaposed in precisely the same position on each page as the scribe’s words.
+Volume 2: A modern English translation from the original Latin, structured so that each phrase and sentence is perfectly juxtaposed in precisely the same position on each page as the scribe’s words.
 This volume includes indexes of people and places, as well as a complete introduction to your county.

 Volume 3: Domesday Studies, the commentary, tells the story of how and why Domesday was created and includes 16 articles on related aspects of medieval life.
 There is also a glossary and general bibliography and the volume is copiously illustrated with maps, drawings and photographs.